 In most applications, electroplating is a multi-coat process.
 Undercoats of copper, zinc, or nickel usually precede the final decorative coating.

-The undercoats have two purposes.
+The undercoats serve two purposes.

 Some metals, chrome being one, do not adhere very well to naked brass.
 One or more nickel undercoats are usually used before the chrome is applied so the finish does not flake or peel.